1. Troubleshooting guide

 Steps to resolve

-• Try the basic hygiene steps above.
+• Try the basic hygiene steps described previously on this page.

 • Try a different browser.